 To see how Solink pairs video with transactions on your POS, sign up for a demo today.

-Cloud video surveillance brings new capabilities to physical security systems.
+Cloud video security brings new capabilities to physical security systems.
 Connecting your security cameras, POS system, access control, and more to Solink, you unlock new insights into your data.

-We’ll go through a few of the best features made available by using cloud-based video surveillance as part of your loss prevention software solution below.
+We’ll go through a few of the best features made available by using cloud-based video security as part of your loss prevention software solution below.

 63. Use case management software (CMS)